 Description

-A flow specification defines an abstraction of flows within a component.
-This enables flow related analyses of systems early in the development process where components do not have their implementation elaborated yet.
+A flow specification defines a required flow across a component’s interface features, providing a simplified abstraction of a required flow within a component.
+This enables flow-related analyses of systems early in the development process where components do not have their implementation elaborated yet.
 It also enables compositional analysis one layer of the component hierarchy at a time.
+Flow specifications can be used to obtain better automation for the kinds of analysis commonly associated with naming conventions and/or feature groups.
+Flow specifications are more relevant for components whose interface allows for more than one kind of interaction with, or flow through, that component.

-A flow source indicates that a flow originates within a component, while a flow sink indicated that a flow ends within a component.
-A flow path indicates a flow from an incoming feature to an outgoing feature.
+Identifying a feature as a flow sink indicates that a flow terminates within a component, i.e., providing a required input to a specific flow analysis.
+Identifying a feature as a flow source indicates that a flow originates within a component, i.e., is required as an output.
+A flow path abstraction specifies that a flow is required from an incoming feature to an outgoing feature.
 The incoming and outgoing feature do not have to have the same feature category or type reference.

 The same incoming feature may be part of more than one flow specification.
 This may be a flow path and a flow sink indicating that part of the flow may be filtered to end within the component, or multiple flow paths indicating a fan out of the flow.